alexjball/beer-goggles/Readme.md

 Use [ML Kit](https://developers.google.com/ml-kit) [ARCore](https://developers.google.com/ar), and [Sceneform](https://github.com/google-ar/sceneform-android-sdk) to make it easy to look up beer on menus and in images using your Android phone.

+# Features

+- Done: Recognize and display text in the camera feed
+- TODO: Persistently highlight selected text
+- TODO: Search for beer results given a string
+- TODO: Render UI on selected text

 # Notes

 May 6th 2020: